finovy/gitlab-artifact-cleaner/README.md

 ### How to use this image

 ```
-docker dun finovy/gitlab-artifact-cleaner
+docker run finovy/gitlab-artifact-cleaner
 ```

 ### Environment Variables

 #### `BASE_URL`

-The URL address of gitlab, for example https://git.finovy.cn/
+The URL address of gitlab, for example https://git.yoursite.com

 #### `ACCESS_TOKEN`